KseniaPanfilova/KseniaPanfilova/README.md

 #### About me

-🎓 I accomplished Software Tsting course in December 2021. </br>
+🎓 I accomplished Software Testing course in December 2021. </br>
 ⚒ Then I was been taking part in an internship in A1QA company from June 2022 to September 2022.
 In addition, I worked part-time as an outsource tester. </br>
 👨🏻‍💻 Currently, I continue to study software testing and various tools useful for a tester on my own.
 Moreover, I improve my knowledge of the English language.